anuragsharma1098/ai-sdet/docs/AI_SDET_APPROACH.md

 - API payloads are typed through shared data contracts.
 - Desktop and mobile execution are separated from the default suite because they require external infrastructure.
 - Generated report folders are ignored by Git, Prettier, and ESLint.

+## Architecture Presentation

+A board-facing technical solution design with Mermaid diagrams is available in `docs/ARCHITECTURE_TSD.md`.